altermetax/telegram-api-wrapper/README.md

   $bot->sendMessage($update->message->chat->id, "Message received."); // Send a confirmation message back to the user / group }

-$updates = $bot->getUpdates(TelegramBot::OFFSET_FROM_FILE); // This will automate the offset argument: the wrapper will request for the latest message for you, by reading it from a file named "offset" in the same folder as the TelegramBot.php file.
+$updates = $bot->getUpdates(\Telegram\Bot::OFFSET_FROM_FILE); // This will automate the offset argument: the wrapper will request for the latest message for you, by reading it from a file named "offset" in the same folder as the TelegramBot.php file.

 // Same thing works for photos (sendPhoto), videos (sendVideo), voices (sendVoice), legacy audios (sendAudio) and so on.